What to Eat for Running: Tips from a Dietitian

 Aim for 1/2 your body weight in grams of carbs in the first hour after a long run.
 For a runner that weighs, for example, 150 lbs, you’ll want to eat about 75 grams of carbs in the first hour.
 That amounts to a sandwich + 1 cup fruit + side of pretzels OR a burrito with rice and beans.

 You also need to add protein to help your muscles recover from a long run.
-Aim for about 20 grams of protein as a minimum (3 oz chicken, fish, beef, etc) or 1/2 -3/4 cup tofu or 1/2 cup beans + 2 Tbs hemp seeds.
+Aim for about 20 grams of protein as a minimum (3 oz chicken, fish, beef, etc) or 1/2 -3/4 cup tofu or 1/2 cup beans + 2 Tbs hemp seeds to boost your muscle repair.

 For runners ages 35 to 40 years and above (welcome to the club, masters’ athletes), we need more protein — 30 or even up to 40 grams of protein post long run.
-Get creative with different food combinations or make a smoothie with Greek yogurt + your favorite protein powder (whey or vegetarian works too) + fruits, milk, or juice.
+Get creative with different food combinations or make a smoothie with Greek yogurt + your favorite protein powder (whey or vegetarian works too) plus fruits, milk, or juice.
+Other high-protein foods include nuts, lentils, and some dairy products.

 How Much to Eat